weikinhuang/dotfiles/dotenv/other/wsl/README.md

 options = "metadata,umask=22,fmask=11"
 mountFsTab = true

-# Let's enable DNS – even though these are turned on by default, we’ll specify here just to be explicit.
+# Let's enable DNS – even though these are turned on by default, we'll specify here just to be explicit.
 [network]
 generateHosts = true
 generateResolvConf = true